IABTechLab/uid2docs/docs/guides/operator-private-gcp-confidential-space.md

 #### Upgrading&#8212;Terraform Template

-If you deployed using the Terraform template, all you need to do to upgrade is update your deployment with the new `{OPERATOR_IMAGE}` that you received in the upgrade notification.
+If you have deployed private operator using the Terraform template, please compare the latest version of the template with the one you used to do the deploy.

 #### Upgrading&#8212;gcloud CLI